munichbughunter/nova/README.md

 Use the development alias with completions:

-nova agent eng[TAB]  # Shows available commands nova agent eng review[TAB]  # Shows files
+nova agent dev[TAB]  # Shows available commands nova agent dev review[TAB]  # Shows files

 Or use the development task directly:

-deno task dev agent eng review src/
+deno task dev agent dev review src/

 For development with file watching: